ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 Evidently, in the fully general context of weak $\infty$-categories it becomes increasingly hard to state what a lax functor into a given $\infty$-category should be: it will involve a plethora of structure morphisms and their coherences.
 One task of [[higher category theory]] is to organize this mess into something pretty and then to deal with this problem.

 But before being intimidated by the problem in its most general form, it may pay to understand it in slightly simplified situations.
-One such slightly simplified setup is that of _strict_ $\infty$-categories, usually known as [[omega-category|omega-categories]].
+One such slightly simplified setup is that of _strict_ $\infty$-categories, usually known as $\omega$-categories or [[strict omega-category|strict omega-categories]].

 For that case, Ross Street has given a general combinatorial formula for the $\infty$-coherence law of the general monoidal structure: this is encoded in the [[oriental|orientals]], which are nothing but the standard simplicial simplices, but equipped with extra information about source and targets of all faces.